daminipchrysanthemum-tech/claude-ai-learning/README.md

 Asking Claude what's in the `report.pdf` — Claude uses the `read_doc_contents` tool and returns a natural language answer:

 ```
-> Whats in the @report.pdf document
+> What's in the @report.pdf document

 Response:
 The report.pdf document details the state of a 20m condenser tower.